Ouss84/PhoneRegister_Unit_testing_BCH/readme.md

 ## Class PhoneRegister

 Persons are uniquely identified by firstname and lastname.
+There can't be two persons with the same name.

 ## **constractor(data)**